Sinomegaceros: Ecology

-In Middle-Late Pleistocene Japan, S. yabei lived alongside the elephant Palaeoloxodon naumanni, sika deer (Cervus nippon), Japanese serow (Capricornis crispus), moose (Alces alces), Siberian musk deer (Moschus moschiferus), the extinct steppe bison (Bison priscus) brown bears (Ursus arctos), black bears (Ursus thibetanus), tigers and wolves (Canis lupus).
+In Middle-Late Pleistocene Japan, S. yabei lived alongside the elephant Palaeoloxodon naumanni, sika deer (Cervus nippon), Japanese serow (Capricornis crispus), moose (Alces alces), Siberian musk deer (Moschus moschiferus), the extinct steppe bison (Bison priscus) brown bears (Ursus arctos), black bears (Ursus thibetanus), wolves (Canis lupus), and cave lions (Panthera spelaea).

 Evolution

 One of the oldest species in the genus is Sinomegaceros tadzhikistanis, known from the Late Pliocene-Early Pleistocene of Tajikistan.
 The oldest species of the genus in China is Sinomegaceros konwanlinensis, from Gongwaling in Northern China, dating to the Early Pleistocene, around 1.6 million years ago.
 S. fabellatus is known from fossils spanning the latest Early Pleistocene to early Middle Pleistocene.
 S. sangwonensis is known from fossils spanning the mid-Middle Pleistocene.
 The oldest fossils of S. pachyosteus date to around 700,000 years ago, during the early Middle Pleistocene.
 While some authors suggest youngest fossils of the species date to the late Middle Pleistocene, other sources have suggested that the species persisted into the Late Pleistocene, with reported radiocarbon dates as recent as 35,000 years ago.
 The species S. yabei and S. ordosianus first appeared during the late Middle Pleistocene.
 It has been suggested that both S. pachyosteus and S. yabei ultimately derive from S. konwanlinensis.
 While often stated to have become extinct around 12,000 years ago, a lack of high-quality radiocarbon dates makes the time of extinction uncertain for S. yabei, with the only certain radiocarbon dates dating to around 40,000 years ago.
 Radiocarbon dates for S. ordosianus in Northeastern China extend as recently as the Last Glacial Maximum, around 22,000 years ago.